javidtahery/KX023-Stm32/README.md

 An efficient, lightweight, and professional C library for the **Kionix KX032-1021** accelerometer, specifically designed for **STM32** microcontrollers using the **Low-Layer (LL) APIs**.

+for this repository this code is used: https://github.com/nguyenmanhthao996tn/Kionix_KX023

 ## 🚀 Key Features
 * **Performance:** Built with STM32 LL drivers for minimal memory footprint and high execution speed.